Uepaa-AG/p2pkit-quickstart-ios/README.md

-# Wait, check out p2pkit.io [1.0.1-preview!](https://github.com/Uepaa-AG/p2pkit-quickstart-ios/tree/preview)
+# p2pkit.io iOS Quickstart

+## NEW!
+Developer preview
-### Something big is coming, check out our [developer preview branch](https://github.com/Uepaa-AG/p2pkit-quickstart-ios/tree/preview) and get first look at the most significant update to p2pkit yet!
+#### A newer version of p2pkit.io (1.x) will be officially unveiled at [OktoberHackFest](http://oktoberhackfest.com/) Munich on Saturday 26 Sept.
+Until then, you can checkout the [developer preview](https://github.com/Uepaa-AG/p2pkit-quickstart-ios/tree/preview) and get a first look at the most significant update to p2pkit yet!

-*p2pkit.io 1.0.x will be officially unveiled at [OktoberHackFest](http://oktoberhackfest.com/) Munich on Saturday 26 Sept*
+*Btw: older version will not be compatible with p2pkit 1.x.
+So we really recommend having a look!*

 [![p2pkit - proximity starts here](p2pkit-quickstart-ios.gif)](https://github.com/Uepaa-AG/p2pkit-quickstart-ios/tree/preview)

-# p2pkit.io (0.1.6, beta) Quickstart
+## p2pkit.io iOS (0.1.6)
 #### A hyperlocal interaction toolkit
 p2pkit is an easy to use SDK that bundles together several discovery technologies kung-fu style!
 With just a few lines of code, p2pkit enables you to accurately discover and directly message users nearby.